BitBagCommerce/BitBagBible/README.md

 8. Creating a CLI Command using Symfony Console Component should follow the following rules:
     - `execute` method should have `int` as a return type.
 For the **successful** run, the command should return `0`.
 For any errors during execution the return can be `1` or any different *error code number*.
 9. In Sylius plugins, use traits for customizing models and use them inside your `tests/Application/src` for testing.
 This way we avoid handling reference conflicts in the final app.
+10. We doesn't use `autowire` and `autoconfigure`.
+11. If some of service definition is taged don't use FQDN as service id.

 ## Testing